 There are over 150 varieties of basil in the world.
-Regular basil, often referred to as Genovese basil or sweet basil, is the most popular, and the one generally referred to when people talk of basil.
+Regular basil, often referred to as Genovese basil or sweet basil, is the most popular.
+It is the one generally referred to when people talk of basil.

-Holy Basil VS Basil: Naming
+Holy Basil vs. Basil: Naming

 Holy basil and sweet basil are like cousins.
 Think of them like lemons and limes.
-They belong to the Lamiaceae family and the Ocimum genus, however, they belong to different species.
+They belong to the Lamiaceae family and the Ocimum genus.
+However, they belong to different species.

 What Are Its Uses?

-Holy Basil VS Basil: Physical Features
+Holy Basil vs. Basil: Physical Features

-Holy Basil VS Basil: The Taste
+Holy Basil vs. Basil: The Taste

 Method of Consumption